 BME (with Honors), University of Florida; MME, Louisiana State University; DMA in Instrumental Conducting, University of Washington (Seattle).

-Before joining the University of Illinois School of Music, Dr. Moorhouse served on the faculty at Louisiana State University for over 20 years, where she was the recipient of several select campus-wide awards for teaching excellence.
-While at LSU, she conducted the LSU Symphonic Winds, and served as the drill designer, auxiliary choreographer, music and drill instructor, and teacher of record of the LSU Tiger Marching Band, one of a select few award-winning college marching bands.
-She also served as director of the LSU Summer Music Camps and taught conducting in the LSU School of Music.
+Before joining the University of Illinois School of Music, Dr. Moorhouse served on the faculty at Louisiana State University for over 20 years, where she was the recipient of LSU School of Music and several campus-wide awards for teaching excellence.
+While at LSU, she taught conducting, directed the LSU Symphonic Winds, and served as drill designer, auxiliary choreographer, co-director and teacher of record of the LSU Tiger Marching Band, one of a select few award-winning college marching bands in Division I universities.
+Under her leadership, the LSU Tiger Band received the Sudler Trophy (the "Heisman trophy" of college marching bands), and won the 2008 ESPN "Battle of the Bands" contest.
+She also served as director and administrator of the LSU Summer Music Camps.

-In addition to her conducting and teaching obligations, Dr. Moorhouse has several notable publication credits including contributions to multiple volumes of both the Teaching Music Through Performance in Band (GIA) and A Composer's Insight (Meredith Music) series, along with other Meredith Music publications.
+In addition to her conducting and teaching obligations, Dr. Moorhouse has several notable publication credits including research contributions to multiple volumes of both the Teaching Music Through Performance in Band (GIA) and A Composer's Insight–Thoughts, Analysis and Commentary on Contemporary Masterpieces for Wind Band (Meredith Music) series, along with other Meredith Music publications.

-Recent engagements include serving as an adjudicator for the World Music Contest in July 2017 in Kerkrade (NL), where she will also serve on an international panel conversation for the 2017 conference of the World Association of Symphonic Bands and Ensembles.
-Next spring she will appear as conductor of Portugal's Wind Ensemble of Escola Superior de Música de Lisboa, and next summer she will complete a short residency in Australia.
+Recent international engagements include serving as an adjudicator on two jury panels for the World Music Contest in in Kerkrade, Netherlands in July 2017.
+She also appeared on a panel for the International Round Table Conference as part of the World Music Contest.
+In February 2018, she will appear as a conductor with Portugal's Wind Ensemble of Escola Superior de Música de Lisboa, and next June she will complete a short residency in Australia.